Free • Fast • Privacy-first

 Improve Accessibility

 Inaccessible HTML breaks screen readers and assistive technologies.
 Missing alt text prevents screen reader users from understanding images.
 Improper heading hierarchy confuses navigation for users with screen readers.
 Missing ARIA labels and form labels make interactive elements unusable.
+Use our wcag 2.1 compliance checker online to test your HTML.
 Accessible HTML with proper semantic structure, ARIA attributes, and keyboard navigation is the foundation of WCAG 2.1 compliance.
 This is not just best practice—it's often a legal requirement under ADA, Section 508, and similar laws worldwide.

 🎯